eislab-cps/m7011e/2-k8s-getting-started/README.md

-# Prerequisites
+# Introduction
-Before getting started, ensure you have the following tools installed and configured:
+This guide provides step-by-step instructions to help you begin working with Kubernetes on the LTU-Rancher cluster.

 ## 1. Install kubectl
 Install the `kubectl` command-line tool to interact with and manage Kubernetes clusters.